seejohnrun/database_validation/README.md

 ## DatabaseValidation

 We write a lot of validations in our ActiveRecord models that already exist inside of our database.
-This gem seeks to automatically create those validations.
+This gem automatically creates those validations.

 ### Usage

+We need more tools that use tools we already have

     class Thing < ActiveRecord::Base
       include DatabaseValidation